Tempted by Those We Buy Houses Ads? Weigh the Pros and Cons

 How do We Buy Houses companies work?

-These investors purchase a house in poor condition as-is for less than market value (generally between 50% to 70%).
-After renovating the house, the company sells it at a significantly higher price — sometimes in a matter of weeks!
+These investors purchase a house in poor condition as-is for less than market value (generally between 50% and 70% of after-repair value).
+After renovating the house, the company sells it at a significantly higher price — sometimes in a matter of weeks.

 Michael Ramos is an experienced agent in San Jose, California, who works with over 71% more single-family homes than the average agent in his area.
 He says that these companies buy homes “at a very discounted rate because they’re going to resell them or flip them for a profit.
 They offer a very low amount for the home.”

 They need to buy low to sell high — and they do.
-According to ATTOM’s latest report, house flippers nationwide earned a 30.4% profit before expenses on homes sold during the second quarter.
-To get that return, they didn’t put much money into buying the home in the first place.
+According to ATTOM’s latest report, property investors nationwide generated a 28.7% gross profit margin before expenses in the third quarter of 2024.
+To get that return, they didn’t spend much money on the homes in the first place.

 A quick sale is a big plus to working with these buyers, but that sale could cost you in the long run.
 Let’s investigate both the pros and cons of working with a We Buy Houses company.